 To qualify as an Experienced Field Investigator, you must have conducted background investigations as a Field Investigator on behalf of the Federal government for at least 12 months within the past 5 years.
 Those who have successfully completed a background investigators training course and are trained in compliance with the National Training Standards are preferred.

 The Contract Investigator (CI) supports the company conducting background investigations on an as-needed basis and no hours are guaranteed.
 The CI must have experience conducting background investigations on behalf of the Federal government for at least 12 months within the past 5 years and successfully completed a background investigators training course to be considered.
-CIs should be available to work a minimum of ten hours per week when work is available, and must be willing to travel within a 50 mile radius from their city location.

 The Case Review Officer (CRO) reviews reports of investigation for completeness and accuracy, and provides advice and guidance to Field Investigators regarding investigative and formatting requirements.
 The CRO is responsible for the overall quality of the completed report of investigation, and works closely with the Field Investigator through completion of the case.